Daily / Weekly CheckList

 Most vets offer a discount for two rabbits done at the same time, sometimes up to 10-20% off.

-Generally the cost for each rabbit can vary from £12 to £30 each.
-There is quite a large price difference between one vet and another so if you are lucky enough to live in an area with lots of vet practises, it may pay off to shop around.
-This would only be advisable if you don't already have a registered vet, as if you do, your own vet will know your rabbit (hopefully), and your rabbit's medical history will be on file.
+Generally, the cost for each rabbit can vary from $15 to $45 each.
+There is quite a large price difference between one vet and another so if you are lucky enough to live in an area with lots of vets practices, it may pay off to shop around.
+This would only be advisable if you don’t already have a registered vet, as if you do, your own vet will know your rabbit (hopefully), and your rabbit’s medical history will be on file.

 Microchipping your rabbit gives them the best chance of being identified and returned to you if they become lost or stolen.

-The cost can be as little as £12 per rabbit.
+Check with your local vet on microchipping your particular rabbit.
+The cost can be as little as $15 per rabbit.

 A tiny microchip is inserted in the fold of skin behind the head.
 This gives your rabbit their own permanent, unique code.

-The microchip can be scanned and checked against a huge pet database such as the national PetLog database.
-The database contains your name, address and phone numbers.
+The microchip can be scanned and checked against a huge pet database.
+The database contains your name, address, and phone numbers.

 If your rabbit is found away from home, most vets, animal shelters and local authorities will have a scanner to read the microchip and retrieve your details.